Continuing Professional Development (short course)

 Managing risk is an important part of being a social worker.
-On this course, you’ll deepen your understanding of the complexity of risk.
-We'll explore the contested nature of risk, to help you better understand your personal and professional attitudes to it.
-We'll also discuss and apply, critically, models of and approaches to risk assessment.
+We'll deepen your understanding of the complexity of risk, exploring its contested nature, to help you better understand your personal and professional attitudes to it.
+We'll also discuss and critically apply models of, and approaches to, risk assessment.

 Qualified social workers registered with the Health & Care Professions Council (HCPC).

 The Faculty of Health, Education, Medicine and Social Care is the largest in ARU, with over 7,000 students.
 Our Faculty is teeming with expertise and primed to meet the demand for creating health professionals, teachers, doctors, scientists and educators for the three districts we serve: Chelmsford, Cambridge and Peterborough.

 We have been training undergraduates for professional roles for over 25 years, with a reputation for quality, dedication and ambition balanced with student satisfaction.

 We know that to give our students the very best experiential learning, prior to getting into the workplace, simulation is second to none, for safe, realistic, learning environments.
 We have invested heavily in purpose built simulated wards, science labs and skills space, to support our students through their learning.

 Short course continuing professional development (10 weeks)